ypaulsussman/wwc_api/README.md

 # What Works Clearinghouse API

+## Setup
+- **Option 01:** run `rails db:prepare studies=db/WWC-export-archive-2020-Apr-25-142355/Studies.csv findings=db/WWC-export-archive-2020-Apr-25-142355/Findings.csv reports=db/WWC-export-archive-2020-Apr-25-142355/InterventionReports.csv`
+  - For newer data, simply substitute the CSV filepaths: modulo any newly-added corruptions to the data, the scrubbers/loaders should function identically.
+  - This option is _sloooooooooow_ -- like, ~8-9 minutes slow.
+It's doing tons of table sequential-scans, and instancing tons of ActiveRecord objects (_neither of which is necessary: but the removal of which is an optimization I haven't yet had time for._)
+- **Option 02:** run `rails db:create && psql -d wwc_api_development -f db/2020_04_25_snapshot.sql`
+  - You're stuck with the data from April 25th, 2020 (_unless you want to update and PR!_) 😸
+  - On the other hand, this method takes... ~2 seconds?

 ## Initial Data Corruptions (Contact WWC Later)
 - Malformed CSV's (_see scrubbers for steps to fix_)
 - In `reviewdictionary`: `reviewid` field is missing from `studies` and `findings`